latentflip/latentflip.github.com/_posts/2013-03-13-cutting-code.markdown

 From the outside the process probably appears chaotic, and that's because I don't care about the process, I don't even think about it.
 When I am creating I have no goals, no endpoint, no desire, just a drive to experiment.
 I don't think about the code I am writing.
 I don't care if it's "good" or "bad" or "ugly", I almost don't consider it _my_ code.
 It's like I am taking a random walk through a scrapheap of code fragments, picking up the interesting pieces and smushing them together until the result interests me in someway.

 For me, creation is a fast process.
 An hour, an evening, maybe the best part of a day.
 Not fast in terms of "how long does it take to get to a specific goal", but fast in terms of change.
 New code is written quickly, without thought, code is thrown away just as quickly, the direction I am pointing changes constantly.
-It has to be a fast process, because if it is slow, or interrupted all pieces I have collected fall apart and get lost amongst the scrapheap, and I have to start over.
+It has to be a fast process, because if it is slow, or interrupted, all the pieces I have collected fall apart and get lost amongst the scrapheap, and I have to start over.

 ## Felling